-The Northern was originally a two day event with accommodation at one of the Manchester University halls of residence.
+The Northern was originally a two-day event, with accommodation at one of the Manchester University halls of residence.
 It was a European Grand Prix event in 1993 and 1994 instead of London.
-It then was part of the MSO from 2003, when that was held in Manchester, and has since become a 3 round McMahon and is now held in Stockport.
+It then was part of the MSO from 2003, when that was held in Manchester, and has since become a 3-round McMahon.
+For some years it was held in Stockport...

 Normally held the day before the main Cornwall tournament